 Our research finds that health care strategy leaders see transformation coming from multiple players and directions.
 Surveyed respondents told us that top sources of concern are:

 As we say in Forces of change: The future of health, the health care system of the future will look very different.
-By 2040, we expect consumers to be at the center of the health model; the focus to be on health and wellness; virtual monitoring and care delivery to be the norm; and interoperable, always-on data to be available for insights and collaboration.
+By 2040, we expect consumers to be at the centre of the health model; the focus to be on health and wellness; virtual monitoring and care delivery to be the norm; and interoperable, always-on data to be available for insights and collaboration.
 We also expect new entrants to the industry to help drive this transformation by offering customer-friendly, technology-driven solutions to solve for some of the industry’s biggest challenges.

 What does this mean for today’s health care companies?
 Disrupt or be disrupted.
-Incumbents will need to change or risk displacement by industry disrupters—large technology companies, startups, and retailers included.
+Incumbents will need to change or risk displacement by industry disrupters—large technology companies, startups and retailers included.
 The entire industry will undergo radical transformation.

 “As the industry around us evolves, consumers are going to want immediate access to things at their fingertips.
 If you really want to be successful in this business, you need to tend to what the consumer wants.”

 More than half (57 per cent) of those surveyed said greater competition from traditional and new entrants will likely compel their organisations to focus on long-term strategy (figure 2).
 As incumbent organisations consider their market positions and competition, many are also concerned about their ability to react to consumers’ growing demands.